asaf9398/ToDoList/README.md

  Command Pattern – via ICommand in WPF:
 - Commands (RelayCommand) are bound to UI buttons for Add/Delete operations.
 - Enables encapsulating user actions and handling UI logic cleanly from the ViewModel.
-- Observer Pattern (via SignalR)
-- The client "subscribes" to server-pushed updates.
-- Enables real-time propagation of state changes to all observers (clients).

  Repository Pattern – in the Server Backend:
 - Abstracts database access logic behind interfaces.
 - Promotes decoupling and simplifies mocking in unit testing.